 Presenters: David Francis, Employee Assistance Counselor, Employee Health; Marisol Cruz St. Juste, Education & Development Specialist, Human Resources

 Punctual and regular attendance is an essential responsibility of each employee at UConn Health.
 This course outlines the tools and procedures to properly collect, monitor and verify employee time and attendance.
-Participants will examine the manager’s role in handling various employee leaves of absence, including FMLA (Family and Medical Leave Act) and Workers’ Compensation and identify the organizational resources available to assist them.
+Participants will examine the manager’s role in handling various employee leaves of absence, including FMLA (Family and Medical Leave Act), and identify the organizational resources available to assist them.